India: Global Health, Globalization & Leadership Course

 - Essential Daily Living Expenses - $240

-- Learning Abroad Center Application Fee - $50
+- UMN Learning Abroad Center Application Fee - $50

 - Spending money and Personal travel - Depends

 - Several $2,000 scholarships are available from CGHSR for AHC students for this program.
-Scholarships will be awarded on a rolling basis after the application opens.
+Scholarships will be awarded on a rolling basis.
 Scholarships will be awarded based on your personal statement combined with the goal of encouraging interdisciplinary participation.

-- An additional $1,000 scholarship is available for a 3rd or 4th year Medical Student through the GMER Program.
+- An $1,000 Travel Award is available for a 3rd or 4th year Medical Student through the GMER Program.
 Apply as per GMER instructions.